NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 - the `algebraic-server`, providing functionalities related to algebraic operations (e.g., factorials, exponents)
 - the `geometric-server`, exposing utilities related to geometric operations (e.g., computation of shape areas)

-Both services will internally use a shared set of basic arithmetic operations (addition, subtraction, multiplication, division) implemented in the `arithmetic-workspace` module.
+Both services will internally use a shared set of simple arithmetic operations (addition, subtraction, multiplication, division) implemented in the `arithmetic-workspace` module.

 Each of the two services will then be exposed to clients through a gRPC interface.